Teen guilty of manslaughter in Bronx school stabbing

 McCree died from his injuries, while Leboy was severely injured.

-Cedeno was convicted in the judge trial of first-degree manslaughter, assault and criminal possession of a weapon.
+Cedeno was convicted in the judge trial of first-degree manslaughter, first-degree assault and fourth-degree criminal possession of a weapon.
 He was remanded and will be sentenced on September 10.

+"In a matter of seconds, the defendant took out his knife and stabbed two students in front of a crowded classroom, killing 15-year-old Matthew McCree and critically wounding Ariane Laboy, then 16," Bronx District Attorney Darcel Clark said.
+"The incident has forever traumatized the young students and school faculty who watched in horror the violence that unfolded that morning.
+It is truly a tragedy; a young life was taken, and so many other lives -- including the defendant's -- are irreparably damaged."

 McCree's mother said she was grateful for the verdict.